Answered By: Chris Shaver Last Updated: Nov 25, 2023 Views: 9580

 - Search for "Virginia Tech" in the "Library Links" section.

-- Select all three instances listed for Virginia Tech.
+- Select all instances listed for Virginia Tech.

 - Click Save preferences.

 - Now search results will have Get VText links that will connect you to full text (online or in print) or an interlibrary loan form when we don't have any access.

 Use the VPN